Office 365 ATP Safe Attachments

 How to know if ATP Safe Attachments protection is in place

-In addition, the following table describes some example scenarios.
-In all of these cases, we assume the organization has Office 365 Enterprise E5, which includes Advanced Threat Protection.
+The following table describes some example scenarios.
+In all of these cases, we assume the organization has an Office 365 subscription that includes Advanced Threat Protection.

 |Example scenario||Does ATP Safe Attachments protection apply in this case?|